 Many will be eager to rejoin their daily social activities like getting a bite to eat or drinking at the local pub.

-There will be regular patrons who would prefer to remain distanced from the general population, so it may still be lucrative to maintain pick-up and delivery options that were put into place.
+Regular patrons will prefer to remain distanced from the general population, so maintaining the pick-up and delivery options that were put in place may still be lucrative.

 If this option was previously not in place, it may be a good time for management to reconsider.